shyrwinsia/jenx/README.md

 4. Read the output.
 It should contain the usernames and passwords.

+## Limitations

+Only works with credentials 1.x SystemCredentialsProvider plugin.

 ## What's in the name?

 It's a portmanteau of Jenkins and jinx (curse).